prijb/L1ScoutingAnalyzer/README.md

 Members of `l1t::Jet`, `l1t::EGamma`, `l1t::EtSum`, `l1t::Tau` and `l1t::Muon` objects can be found [here](https://github.com/cms-sw/cmssw/tree/master/DataFormats/L1Trigger/interface).

+### 2024

+2024 data have the same data format as 2023, but two streams are available:
+* `StreamL1Scouting`: contains all BX in an orbit but prescaled, i.e. only a fraction of the full orbits is kept.
+* `StreamL1ScoutingSelection`: constains a selection of BX in an orbit (e.g. BX with at least two jets), but for all the orbits.

 ## Instructions for the demo

+### Demo Analyzer
 ```
 # create a project area
 cmsrel CMSSW_14_1_0_pre1